 Thus, if you are a college student, you should try to start studying for a section in the first or section semester of your senior year.
 This way you will be ready to take one on or before your graduation.
 You might even think about taking a section during your summer break.

 When Should Recent Graduates Take the CPA Exam?

-I would advise recent graduates (people who have graduated within the last 3-5 years) to start studying for the CPA exam right away even if they haven’t found a job yet.
+I would advise recent graduates (people who have graduated within the last 3-5 years) to start their CPA exam prep right away even if they haven’t found a job yet.
 Taking the CPA exam right out of college will show future employers that you mean business.
 A public firm is much more likely to hire you if you are actively pursuing your certification.

 I know it’s tempting to wait until you get hired to buy a review course and sign up for a section because many firms will pay for the costs, but don’t wait.
 You would be surprised at how many firms will reimburse you for exam fees and review course fees after they hire you.

 Take the exam as soon as possible.
 Life is only going to get busier and you are only going to forget things you learned in college.

 CPA Exam Dates for Professionals

 When Should Career Professionals and Accountants Take the CPA Exam?

 Career professionals (people who have graduated more than 5 years ago) typically have a lot more going on in life than someone right out of college.
 They also tend to have lost a lot of useless facts that they learned in college.

 I would still advise you to take the examination as soon as you can, but this isn’t always feasible.
 Careers, family, and other obligations get in the way.
 Thus, it makes the most sense to schedule your exams around your business seasons.
 For instance, tax accountants would be crazy to try to sit for a section during tax season.
 They would much better off to take a few in the last quarter before their jobs get busy again.